tomdyson/og-image/README.md

 # Wagtail sharing images as a Service

-An adapted version of https://og-image.vercel.app
+An adapted version of https://og-image.vercel.app, with Wagtail branding and logo.
+Hosted at https://wagtail-sharing-image.vercel.app/

 ## Authors of the original tool